TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

     :Data type: :ref:`wrap <data-type-wrap>`

-    Wraps the whole block of sub items, but only if there were items in the menu!
+    Wraps the whole block of subitems, but only if there were items in the menu!

 IProcFunc
 ---------